I guess you’re like me!

 Does the Perfect Blog Post Exist?

 That depends on your definition of the perfect blog post.
-If your blog post achieves its goals then it might be perfect to you.
+If your blog post achieves its goals then it might be perfect for you.

 But there is a format that might be considered perfect.
 There are certain elements each blog post should have.